BioXiao/MRF_Platynereis_2014/README.md

  NOTICE OF LICENSE - This source is subject to the Academic Free License (AFL 3.0) that is bundled with this package in the file LICENSE_AFL.txt.

 ## COMPILING THE CODE
-The implementation is written in C. a make file is available but has only been tested on a Linux platform.
-If you are having troubles compiling in other environnement please report an issue on the project Github page (https://github.com/jbogp/MRF_Platynereis_2014/issues)
+The implementation is written in the C programming language.
+A make file is available but has only been tested on a Linux platform.
+If you are having troubles compiling in other environnements please create an issue on the project Github page (https://github.com/jbogp/MRF_Platynereis_2014/issues)

+to compile on a linux environement from the command line, just go to the directory containing the code and type:

+`make`

+This should create the executable file `EM` that you can then run by typing the command `./EM` (see BASIC USAGE for the details)

 ## BASIC USAGE MANUAL
 ### REQUIRED FILES